team467/team467.github.io/content/events/mindstorm-mayhem/index.md

 This year, MindStorm Mayhem will be held on **December 7th, 2024**.
 The entry fee for teams is **$150**.

+**Payment is due on November 29th**

+Payment Information:

+    Payment types accepted: Check
+    Payment Amount: $150.00
+    Checks Payable To: Shrewsbury Robotics

+    Remit Payment To:
+    Shrewsbury Robotics
+    100 Maple Ave.
+    Shrewsbury MA 01545
+    Attn: Carol McInally

+---

+If your team is no longer able or interested in attending an event, please email mafll@wpi.edu and let us know as soon as possible.

+---

 The schedule for the day will be (the schedule is subject to change):

     07:30 AM - Team arrival / Pits are open / Team registration